top of page

 All Posts

-what drains you and what enlivens you?
+what drains you and what energizes you?

 Early in my career as a therapist, I remember using "feelings wheels" with clients and sometimes even with myself.
 You've maybe seen them before - giant colorful circles filled with increasingly specific emotions branching outward in every direction.
 And while I think there can absolutely be value in learning how to identify and name emotions, I also remember sometimes feeling overwhelmed by them.
 Emotions can be layered, contradictory, difficult to access in real time, or